A Eucharistic Community joined to worship, serve and know God.

 WEAPONS POLICY

-In order to ensure a safe and Christian environment, it is forbidden for anyone to possess a weapon or anyone to possess a weapon or any object/material/substance that could be used as a weapon or confused with a real weapon by any reasonable person (toy gun, etc.) in the buildings, or within the geographic boundaries of Saint Callistus, or in any location used by the parish to conduct any catechetical activity, or in any conveyance providing transportation to or from any activity related to the religious education program.
+In order to ensure a safe and Christian environment, it is forbidden for anyone to possess a weapon or any object/material/substance that could be used as a weapon or confused with a real weapon by any reasonable person (toy gun, etc.) in the buildings, or within the geographic boundaries of the Saint Callistus, or in any location used by the parish to conduct any catechetical activity, or in any conveyance providing transportation to or from any activity related to the religious education program.

 Any student who violates this policy will be subject to immediate parish disciplinary action over and above any civil/criminal action brought by injured parties.

-The student will be removed from the religious education class and an alternative method of religious education will be negotiated with the parent(s) for the remainder of the year.
-Judgments about readmittance to the program for the following year will be made on a case by case basis and this decision is at the sole discretion of the pastor.
+The student will be removed from the religious education class and an alternative method of religious education will be negotiated with the parents for the remainder of the year.
+Judgements about readmittance to the program for the following year will be made on a case-by-case basis and this decision is by the sole discretion of the pastor.

 If the incident involves an exchange of bodily fluids (for example, as in a wound which breaks the skin), the student(s) will be asked to submit to medical tests for transmittable diseases such as HIV and Hepatitis B as recommended by a doctor.
 These tests will be at the parent(s) expense.
 In the name of being a community of Christians motivated by care and respect, this policy asks that the results of these tests, which are governed by guidelines of strict confidentiality, be openly shared with the respective parties on a need-to-know basis.